ckormanyos/elliptic_cpp_int/README.md

 It is also possible to configure the use of `gmp_int` from `Boost.Multiprecision`.

 Selecting the big integer type:
-  - To use `cpp_int` from `Boost.Multiprecision`, define nothing on the complier command line.
+  - To use `cpp_int` from `Boost.Multiprecision`, define nothing on the complier command line nor in the code.
   - To use [eisenwave/std-big-int](https://github.com/eisenwave/std-big-int), define `ELLIPTIC_CPP_INT_USE_STD_BIG_INT` either on the complier command line or in the location in the code itself.
   - To use `gmp_int` from `Boost.Multiprecision`, define `ELLIPTIC_CPP_INT_USE_GMP_INT` either on the complier command line or in the location in the code itself.